the-teachingRSE-project/competencies/competencies.md

 ### Bachelor's Degree

-Through a program like DaLiJe or The Missing Semester [@Athalye2023], Kay learns about using computational tools to support the sophisticated statistical analysis typical for researchology.
+Through a program like Software Carpentry [@CarpentriesSoftware] or The Missing Semester [@Athalye2023], Kay learns about using computational tools to support the sophisticated statistical analysis typical for researchology.
 She uses those tools to create and automate the steps of processing data and producing outcomes for her bachelor's thesis (generating plots with matplotlib, maybe even CI for automatic building)